ChristopherSMM/RegularExpressionsTutorial/gist-template.md

 The regex is used to identify a pattern in a string search algorithm through a function kown as (find) or (find and replace).

-The HTML Tag contains < and > to represent both the opening and closing tag such as <HTML> or <main>....etc
+The HTML Tag contains < and > to represent both the opening and closing tag such as <HTML> or <main>....etc, Every opening tag has to have a closing tag or it will not run

 An example of the code is /^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/